Talks

 Diversifying Public Commemorations in Cape Town and Copenhagen

-Talk presenting my chapter ‘Diversifying Public Commemorations in Cape Town and Copenhagen’ published in the anthology De-Commemoration: Removing Statues and Renaming Places (2023) ed. by S. Gensburger and J. Wüstenberg, Berghahn Books.
+Talk presenting the findings of the chapter ‘Diversifying Public Commemorations in Cape Town and Copenhagen’ published in the anthology De-Commemoration: Removing Statues and Renaming Places (2023) ed. by S. Gensburger and J. Wüstenberg, Berghahn Books.

 Københavns Folkeuniversitet